¿´Æ¬¿ñÈË

 Admissions

-In September 2023, a brand-new Year 9 intake joined (previously, the school didn't start until Year 10) with 12 pupils, and 24 are on the roll to start in September 2024, making two classes.
 The school is non-selective with a 50:50 split of domestic and international students.
-Pupils must provide a past school report and attend an interview and those joining for A-levels or BTEC programmes must have a minimum of five GCSEs at grade 4 or above.
+New taster days for pupils from local schools see cohorts getting involved in activities their teachers think they’ll enjoy most, and they also have a one-to-one meeting with the head.
+Pupils who apply must provide a past school report and attend an interview and those joining for A-levels or BTEC programmes must have a minimum of five GCSEs at grade 4 or above.
 Anyone wanting to take the International Foundation Programme must have passed GCSE English or have an overall IELTS score of 5.0.

 There are bursaries and scholarships available, valued at between five and 50 per cent of fees, as well as the Alpha Scholars Programme (also up to 50 per cent) for students who can demonstrate brilliance and leadership qualities.